gokhansengun/Docker-Hub-JMeter/README.md

-This image provides a JMeter 3.0 with MSSQL and PostgreSQL JDBC Drivers.
+This image provides a JMeter 3.0 with plugins, MSSQL and PostgreSQL JDBC Drivers.

 Below steps examplify the usage of the image.